 If you believe your school, athletic facility or coach put your health and safety at risk and fail to provide adequate rest periods in between sessions, consult our Riverside sports injury attorneys to find out the best legal options in your particular case.

 Take action before overtraining causes serious injuries that will require you to spend enormous amounts of money on medical bills and recovery.

 Like any mechanical tool, our muscles can become worn out from repeated actions that apply too much pressure too often.

-Similar to the door hinge that begins to squeak if you keep opening and closing it over and over again, certain group of muscles and joints can suffer repetitive strain injuries due to repeated actions.
+Similar to the door hinge that begins to squeak if you keep opening and closing it over and over again, certain groups of muscles and joints can suffer repetitive strain injuries due to repeated actions.

 You must’ve heard about such injuries as tennis elbow, golfer’s knee, thrower’s shoulder and jumper’s knee, all of which are caused by overuse.

 This type of sport injury is usually accompanied by pain, which can get worse over time.
 Also, swelling and bruising are not uncommon in overused muscles.

-Our sports injury lawyers at JML Law, a Riverside-based law firm specializing in personal injury claims and lawsuits, warn that many sports organization and facilities fail to provide a safe environment for their athletes or students.
+Our sports injury lawyers at JML Law, a Riverside-based law firm specializing in personal injury claims and lawsuits, warn that many sports organizations and facilities fail to provide a safe environment for their athletes or students.
 In particular, improper warm-up and inadequate training schedules are to blame for overuse injuries.

 Speaking of warm-ups…

 Improper warm-ups put both professional athletes and weekend warriors at risk of sport injuries, as it’s vital to increase circulation of blood to the muscles and warm-up the muscles and joints for the physical demands that are about to come.